 In travel, the exchange rate is defined by how much money, or the amount of a foreign currency, that you can buy with one US dollar.
 The exchange rate defines how many pesos, euros, or baht you can get for one US dollar (or what the equivalent of one dollar will buy in another country).

-Let's say the euro exchange rate is 0.825835.
-That means one U.S. dollar buys, or can be exchanged for, or is "worth" 0.825835 euros.
+Calculating an exchange rate is simple but can change on a day-to-day basis.
+As an example: let's say the Euro exchange rate is 0.825835.
+That means one U.S. Dollar buys or can be exchanged for, or is "worth" 0.825835 euros.

 - 1 USD = 0.825835 Euros